 The Challenge of Health Care Fraud

-In 2011, $2.27 trillion was spent on health care and more than four billion health insurance claims were processed in the United States, representing billions health insurance claims.
-It is an undisputed reality that some of these health insurance claims are fraudulent.
+In 2018, $3.6 trillion was spent on health care in the United States, representing billions health insurance claims.
+It is an undisputed reality that some of these claims are fraudulent.
 Although they constitute only a small fraction, those fraudulent claims carry a very high price tag, both financially and in how they impact our perception of the integrity and value of our health care system.

 Whether you have employer-sponsored health insurance or you purchase your own insurance policy through HealthCare.gov, a state marketplace or the individual market, health care fraud inevitably translates into higher premiums and out-of-pocket expenses for consumers, as well as reduced benefits or coverage.
-For employers-private and government alike-health care fraud increases the cost of providing insurance benefits to employees and, in turn, increases the overall cost of doing business.
+For employers—private and government alike—health care fraud increases the cost of providing insurance benefits to employees which, in turn, increases the overall cost of doing business.
 For many Americans, the increased expense resulting from fraud could mean the difference between making health insurance a reality or not.